Gain and Lift Analysis

 So for the first row, it can be read as:

 "The first 10 percent of the population, ordered by score, collects 20.86% of total positive cases"

 For example, if we are sending emails based on this model, and we have a budget to reach only 20% of our users, how many responses we should expect to get?
 Answer: 35.97%

 What about not using a model?

 If we don't use a model, and we select randomly 20%, how many users do we have to reach?
 Well, 20%.
-That is the meaning of the dashed line, which starts in 0% and ends in 100%.
-Hopefully with the predictive model we'll beat the randomness.
+That is the meaning of the dashed line, which starts at 0% and ends at 100%.
+Hopefully, with the predictive model we'll beat the randomness.

 The Lift column represents the ratio, between the